alexander-jiang/halite3_bot/journal.md

   another dropoff option to avoid overcrowding the shipyard.
   - how quickly is the cost recovered over time?
 - Visualization of ship statistics:
+  - Still need to account for inspired halite collection to have accurate stats
+  - Can use these to determine when to stop spawning ships (i.e. how many turns does it take for a ship to dropoff >1k halite?)
   - for fun but also could help evaluate bots and debug issues

 ## Notes